 Text Feature: Meaning is built up step by step.

+How is meaning built up step by step?
+One piece of information is given, then more information on the same topic is added so the reader can gradually build an understanding.
 Example: First, the writer tells us: "Kiwi mostly eat seeds, grubs, worms".
 The writer adds information about how kiwi find grubs and worms by telling us: "They don't need to see, feel, or hear food that lives underground.
 Instead, they smell it with the nostrils at the end of their long beak."
+Starting at the end of line four it says, "Variable oystercatchers do various things to protect their young."
+Find two examples of information that adds to this: |

-c)
+c) |

-Text feature: Language for classifying
+Text feature: Language for classifying.

 What is "classifying" language?
 Language that tells which group/s something is part of.